mpilone/hazelcastmq/hazelcastmq-camel/README.md

 4. Configure endpoints in routes
 5. Send exchanges to or receive exchanges from the endpoint

-### Consume and Producer Route
+### Consumer and Producer Route
-A simple route can be setup to consume messages from one HazelcastMQ endpoint and produces them to another.
+A simple route can be setup to consume messages from one HazelcastMQ endpoint and produce them to another.

 View the [example](../hazelcastmq-examples/src/main/java/org/mpilone/hazelcastmq/example/camel/CamelToCamelOneWay.java).